Action Committee on Court Operations in Response to COVID-19 - main content

 Our Committee exists to support Canada's courts as they work to protect the health and safety of all court users in the COVID-19 context while upholding the fundamental values of our justice system.
 These mutually sustaining commitments guide all of our efforts.

 The Action Committee on Court Operations in Response to COVID-19 has released this Tip Sheet to help guide safe court operations in Canada.
 This Tip Sheet is meant to provide guidance to court administrators and presiding judicial officers who may be called upon to make decisions, about whether and how to modify public health control measures to account for the vaccination of court personnel and court users.
-Notwithstanding the approval and distribution of vaccines in Canada, the Action Committee strongly recommends courts maintain current health measures until local public health advice changes.
+The Action Committee strongly recommends courts maintain health and safety measures alongside the promotion of COVID-19 vaccinations, as recommended by local public health authorities.
 This Tip Sheet also aims to identify the necessary considerations for decision-makers and for the counsel, parties, and other court users impacted by their decisions.

 Considerations regarding vaccine effectiveness